roosdesign/email-blast/README.md

 Directions:
 <ul>
 <li>1.
 Create an image folder inside of “Your-Advantage” root directory</li>
-2. Output your images from comp.psd into “images” folder
+<li>2.
+Output your images from comp.psd into “images” folder<li>
-3. Make sure image sources in index.html link correctly and properly render images in browser
+<li>3.
+Make sure image sources in index.html link correctly and properly render images in browser<li>
-4. Test in Chrome
+<li>4.
+Test in Chrome<li>
-5. Compress html and images into a zip file.
+<li>5.
+Compress html and images into a zip file.<li>
 </ul>
-IMPORTANT: The final size of of your zip file should be no larger than 160kb.
+<strong>IMPORTANT:</strong> The final size of of your zip file should be no larger than 160kb.